Many people are unaware of the intricacies of ESFJ personalities and how it affects leadership styles.

 It allows us the opportunity to appreciate differences while still respecting similarities; after all, opposites may attract but they make for very difficult relationships if they don’t get along well.

-ESFJ Meaning and What Does It Stands For
+ESFJ Meaning and What Does It Stand For

 ESFJs are nurturing, organized, and detail-oriented; this personality type seeks to understand their environment so that they can help maintain a sense of security and stability.